CQCL/pytket-docs/manual/manual_circuit.rst

 .. jupyter-execute::

     from pytket import Circuit

     circ = Circuit(4)   # qubits are numbered 0-3
-    circ.X(0)           # first apply an X gate to qubit 0 circ.CX(1, 3)       # and apply a CX gate with control qubit 1
-                        #   and target qubit 3
+    circ.X(0)           # first apply an X gate to qubit 0 circ.CX(1, 3)       # and apply a CX gate with control qubit 1 and target qubit 3
-    circ.Z(3)           # then apply a Z gate to qubit 3
+    circ.Z(3)           # then apply a Z gate to qubit 3 circ.get_commands() # show the commands of the built circuit

 .. parameterised gates; parameter first, always in half-turns